The town of Akureyri at distance, seen from the Forest Lagoon.

 Akureyri: The capital of Iceland’s north

-The hub of Iceland’s north is booming with new activities after the carrier Nice Air began offering direct flights between Akureyri and Europe.
+Akureyri is the hub of North Iceland, with plenty of activities for all ages.
 From the hot Forrest Lagoon to the cold waters of whales, here are some of the top things to do in Akureyri.

 The sundlaug in Akureyri is among Iceland's most popular